saksofonists/git-intro/README.md

 # git-intro
-Tom's Repository for git mastery. dogs are awesome.
+Tom's Repository for git mastery.
+Edited from GitHub.